 Take Bernie Sanders.

 First, the media just ignored him, leading to what came to be called a "Bernie Blackout".
-One even referred to it as the “invisible primary” of 2015, where all Republican candidates individually received more coverage than Sanders.
+One study even referred to it as the “invisible primary” of 2015, where all Republican candidates individually received more coverage than Sanders.
 Hillary Clinton received three times more.
-Then, they at him.
+Then, they laughed at him.
 "Long shot" Sanders with the funny accent and unruly hair.
 Then they fought him.
-"How Socialist IS Bernie Sanders?"
-"Just how radical is Bernie Sanders on foreign policy?"
-To Sanders clinching the nomination would be "an act of insanity".
+"How Socialist IS Bernie Sanders?" asked the New Yorker.
+"Just how radical is Bernie Sanders on foreign policy?" mused the Washington Post.
+To New York Magazine, Sanders clinching the nomination would be "an act of insanity".

 Then he lost.